-Overall, the scaling trend of a group transitions from that of the easiest group (inverted-U followed by steady ascent) to that of the hardest group (U-shape) as we move from the easiest group to the hardest group.
-Because the initial scaling trends of easy questions and hard questions roughly offset each other (inverted-U vs. U-shaped), when aggregated across all difficulty levels, performance would be stagnant till the scaling trend on easy questions reverts from inverse scaling to standard scaling, followed by a sharp improvement with scale when performance on easy and hard questions both improve with scale.
+Overall, the scaling trend of a question group transitions from that of the easiest group (inverted-U followed by steady ascent) to that of the hardest group (U-shape).
+As the initial scaling trends of easy questions and hard questions roughly offset each other when aggregated across all difficulty levels, performance stagnates until the scaling trend on easy questions reverts from inverse to standard scaling, followed by a sharp improvement when performance on easy and hard questions both improve with scale.
 This could explain the emergent ability phenomenon reported in previous literature~\citep{wei2022emergent, schaeffer2024emergent, hu2023predicting}.
-We provide more results on three additional emergent tasks in App.~\ref{sup: more ppp}, scaling trend on three non-emergent tasks in App.~\ref{sup: ppp on nonemergent}, and scaling trend with accuracy used as difficulty and performance measure in App.~\ref{sup: ppp on accuracy}.
+More results of scaling trend on 3 non-emergent tasks in App.~\ref{sup: ppp on nonemergent}, and U-shaped vs. inverted-U scaling measured by accuracy are in App.~\ref{sup: ppp on accuracy}.